Byx7035/airbnb-clone-project/README.md

 Designs user-friendly interfaces and ensures a smooth user experience.
 Collaborates with frontend and backend developers to bring visual and functional consistency to the app.

 Add Team Roles section to README

+## Technology Stack

+### Django
+A high-level Python web framework used to build scalable and secure web applications quickly.
+It provides built-in support for creating RESTful APIs using Django REST Framework (DRF).

+### PostgreSQL
+A powerful open-source relational database used to store and manage structured data such as users, listings, and bookings in the Airbnb clone.

+### GraphQL *(if used in your project)*
+A query language for APIs that enables clients to request exactly the data they need.
+It improves performance and flexibility in client-server communication.

+### Docker
+Used for containerizing the application to ensure consistency across development, testing, and production environments.
+It simplifies deployment and scalability.

+### Git & GitHub
+Version control tools that help track changes in the codebase, manage collaboration across the team, and host the project repository online.

+### Render or Heroku *(Deployment platform; choose based on your actual project)*
+Used to deploy the web application online, making it accessible to users for testing and demonstration.

+Add Technology Stack section to README